 The model is built to a scale of 16mm:1′ (1:19 scale) and follows our standard design brief being internally gas-fired with a centre flue boiler.
 The model will not be gauge adjustable but will be available in either 32mm (‘O’ gauge) or 45mm (‘1′ gauge) and will not have insulated wheels.
 The axles run in bronze bearings and all the rods and valve gear (piston reverse) will be manufactured from stainless steel.
-The cab roof is fixed, access to the regulator and reverser is via the cab doors, water via the boiler filler cap, the gas filler is under the dummy coal load and the lubricator filler is in one of the bunkers.
-The copper boiler is fitted with a gauge glass.
+The cab roof is fixed, access to the regulator and reverser is via the cab doors, water via the boiler filler cap, the gas filler is under the dummy coal load and the lubricator filler is in the right-hand bunker.
+The copper boiler is fitted with a gauge glass and blow-down valve.
 The model is built from stainless steel and brass.
 Although fitted with TR buffers and couplings the model will can be fitted with our Z1/Z2 chopper couplings for those who wish to use them.The model will be available in TR green, Indian Red or black.
-Estimated UK RRP £1650.00, due for delivery Q1 2020.
+Estimated UK RRP £1650.00, due for delivery Q2 2020.
 We would like to thank David Fletcher for the superb drawings and members of the Talyllyn Railway for their help in providing data for the model.